Infinity666/photon/docs/core.rst

 The core
 ========

-All three modules depend on the :ref:`utility`:
+All three modules depend on the :ref:`util`:

 .. seealso:: |allutil|